Jermain Wesley Loguen: Biography

+In contrast with Frederick Douglass and many other fugitives, Loguen declined to ensure his safety by purchasing his freedom, or to allow others to purchase it for him, arguing that to do so would compromise his manhood and his "God-given gift of freedom."

-From 1845 to 1846 Loguen was minister at St. James AME Zion Church in Ithaca, New York.
+In 1841 Loguen began teaching in Syracuse.
+From 1843 to 1846 he was a minister in Bath, New York, also teaching.
+From 1845 to 1846 Loguen was minister at St. James AME Zion Church in Ithaca, New York.Page needed He was also briefly minister in Troy, New York.

 Jarm and Caroline Loguen ran a major depot (stop) on the Underground Railroad.
 When they built their Syracuse home, they had a special “fugitive chamber” built for their operation.
-The Logue family did not hide the fact that they were helping runaway slaves.
+The Logue family did not hide the fact that they were helping runaway slaves; they published an invitation to fugitives, with their address, in the local newspaper.
 They would provide them with meals, a bath, and a sense of security.
 If any of the slaves decided to settle in the area, the Loguens would help them find a job.
 Jarm Logue was known as “‘King of the Underground Railroad.’
 Caroline was his queen.”

+Due in no small part to Loguen's labors, Syracuse became known as the most abolitionist city in the nation.

 Loguen became an elder in the African Methodist Episcopal Zion Church and took the middle name Wesley after John Wesley, founder of the Methodist movement.
 He held various church posts and was appointed bishop in 1868.